Matt Randel: Early life

 As a young child, Randel had no interest in playing baseball, but his father made him join a youth league when he was six and his attitude toward the sport eventually changed.
 His high school career was in Ridgefield, Washington, where he went to high school at Ridgefield High School.
 Here, he was a four-year letterman and three-time team MVP.
 In his Junior and Senior year, he was a dominant pitcher in the 1A Trico League and averaged 15 strike outs each game.

 Randel was the 84th-round pick of the Los Angeles Dodgers in the 1995 amateur draft.
 Instead of signing with the Dodgers, he accepted an athletic scholarship with Lewis-Clark State College in Lewiston, ID.
-In his freshman year, he was the winning pitcher in the NAIA World Series Championship game.
-He threw a four hit, 10-strikeout complete game in a 9-0 victory against St. Ambrose, Iowa.
+In his first year, he was the winning pitcher in the NAIA World Series Championship game.
+He threw a four hit, 10-strikeout complete game in a 9–0 victory against St. Ambrose, Iowa.